Nonhomogeneous elastic turbulence in the two-dimensional Taylor-Couette flow: Results

 A more global view of the radial dependency of the exponents of the temporal and spatial spectra (for both elastic and kinetic energy) is provided in Fig.~\ref{fig:coefficient_all} for all the supercritical cases explored.
 Note that here we refer to the scaling subranges $f<5$ and $m<m_\text{shift}$ only.
 Moreover, the different curves are plotted only for distances $\eta \leq r \leq r_{BL,e}$ and $\eta \leq r \leq r_{BL,k}$, meaning inside the boundary layers, where spectra can be reasonably described by power-law functions.
 Clearly, in the region immediately adjacent to the inner wall, viscosity dominates and one cannot expect power-law scaling.
 As it can be seen, all the exponents associated with the elastic energy spectra (Fig.~\ref{fig:coefficient_all}b) are almost constant (roughly between $1$ and $2$), except for $Wi=100$, with $\sigma_e$ further increasing (outwards in $r$) to $\approx 3$.
 As for kinetic energy spectra, the exponents $\zeta_k$ weakly vary with $r$ in the range $2 \lesssim \zeta_k \lesssim 4$.
 The exponents $\sigma_k$ behave quite similarly, but also exhibit fast growth close to the edge of the boundary layer.
 Such increase appears dynamically consistent, as the boundary layer delimits the energetically active turbulent region, beyond which velocity fluctuations decay.

-Finally, in homogeneous isotropic conditions, it is theoretically predicted that the exponents of the power-law decays (in the wavenumber domain) of kinetic and elastic energy are related by $\sigma_k-\sigma_e=2$~\cite{fouxon_spectra_2003,steinberg_2021}.
+Finally, in homogeneous isotropic conditions, it has been theoretically predicted that the exponents of the power-law decays (in the wavenumber domain) of kinetic and elastic energy are related by $\sigma_k-\sigma_e=2$~\cite{fouxon_spectra_2003,steinberg_2021}.
 Our determination of $\sigma_e$ and $\sigma_k$ allows testing this prediction as a function of the distance $r$.
-For the different Weissenberg numbers considered, our data seem in fairly reasonable agreement with the prediction, inside the elastic boundary layer (Fig.~\ref{fig:coefficient_all}c), considering the large-scale nonhomogeneity of the present setup.
+For the different Weissenberg numbers considered, our data display important deviations from this prediction, but do not seem completely inconsistent with it for $r$ in the elastic boundary layer (Fig.~\ref{fig:coefficient_all}c), which might be worth noting considering the large-scale nonhomogeneity of the present setup.
+The comparison with the more recent theoretical prediction $\sigma_k-2\sigma_e=1$~\cite{singh2024intermittency} seems instead less successful (Fig.~\ref{fig:coefficient_all}d), as the numerical results deviate from it essentially over the entire range of radial positions.

 We conclude this section by shortly commenting on the validity of Taylor's hypothesis in our system.
-This is essentially based on the assumption that velocity fluctuations are small compared to the mean flow.
+Its use is typically justified when velocity fluctuations are small compared to the mean flow.
 This seems to be the case in the present simulations, as it can be understood from Fig.~\ref{fig:RMS}, showing that velocity fluctuations (as quantified by the rms components $u_r^{rms}$, $u_\phi^{rms}$) do not exceed $\approx 6\%$ of the driving velocity of the external cylinder (unity in nondimensional units), giving the typical intensity of the mean flow.
-Despite such a consideration, the values of the exponents of power-law decay of spatial spectra tend to be systematically larger than those of temporal spectra.
-We however find that near the inner cylinder, velocity fluctuations can be significant with respect to the local mean flow.
+Despite such a consideration, the values of the exponents of power-law decay of spatial spectra tend to be systematically larger than those of temporal ones, hinting to a breakdown of the hypothesis.
+Note that relevant differences between the exponents of spatial and temporal spectra have also been recently reported from simulations in different setups~\cite{TH_Rosti}.
+Here, a possible reason could be that, near the inner cylinder, we find that velocity fluctuations can be significant with respect to the local mean flow.
 Similar conclusions have been obtained in experiments in von Karman swirling flow~\cite{Burghelea_2005}.
 In that system, Taylor's hypothesis is found to break down in the inner flow region, due to large velocity fluctuations and small mean flow, while it seems to hold in the outer region.
 Further, more focused studies would be needed to fully assess the validity of this hypothesis in our system.